Why It’s Important To Understand Your Pet’s Allergies In The Fall

 - Sublingual Immunotherapy under the Tongue (SLIT): Instead of giving an injection, owners squeeze a pump of medication into the pet’s mouth.

 San Juan County Chem-Dry is a pet-friendly operation!
-We’re happy to clean up their accidents for you, and also give them an allergy-free home through our cleaning services.
+We specialize in cleaning up after their accidents through a variety of cleaning services, like pet urine and odor removal, to give them an allergy-free home.
 Call us today to learn more.